 The big difference is in the heart of the device.
 The Surface Pro uses the Intel Pentium Gold Processor, a dual core Kaby Lake CPU clocking at a base frequency of 1.6Ghz.
 This is paired with either 4GB memory and 64GB storage or 8GB memory and 128GB storage.
 Performance wise it is a processor designed for light computing tasks, such as web browsing, text and spreadsheet processing, movies, and light casual PC games.
 It lags greatly behind the entry level processor used on the Surface Pro, the power-efficient Intel Core m3-7Y30 as you can see from the chart below (source: cpuuserbenchmark.com).

 Now, biggest question is will it cope with the daily demands as a tablet and sometimes a laptop.
 Running a skinny version of Windows 10, the Windows 10 in S mode first introduced in the Surface Laptop, the device is limited to only apps from the Microsoft Store within Windows.
 The ‘S’ in S mode stands for Streamlined.
-A sort of cut down version to work more efficiently on smaller less powerful platforms.
+A sort of cut down version to work more efficiently on smaller, less powerful platforms.

 Obviously, you are going to want to manage your expectations and not have too many things open at the same time to improve on performance.
 Certain types of games and light Photoshop editing will run on the device but don’t expect to edit 4K video editing or 3D studio.
 It’s going to struggle big time.
+Remember, the Surface Go, while it offers the versatility of a 2-in-1 PC, it is a tablet first and a secondary device at that.
+Meaning to say, it is definitely not a laptop or desktop replacement but a tablet at best.

 Microsoft claims that the Go’s battery will last up to 9 hours.
 With average use, it is unlikely to hit the mark.
 It all depends on what you do on it.
 Still, a promise of a full days use with plenty of connectivity options, support for keyboard and pen input and even Microsoft’s fancy dial albeit off-screen will appeal to many as the device to have in between the laptop and the desktop.

 Note that while you can upgrade to a full version of Windows, we would strongly advise you against doing this.
 Play to the strength of the device, as a tablet first.
 Don’t try to make it do too much.
 Don’t expect it to replace your laptop.
 You will just end up with an expensive tea tray or chopping board or a super expensive digital photo frame.
+Use it to complement your laptop or desktop.

 Surface Go accessories are available in four different colours Black, Platinum, Cobalt Blue or Burgundy.
 Surface Go Signature Type Cover, Mouse and Surface Pen are sold separately.